Massive wave propagation near null infinity

-Exactly at null infinity, the notion of module regularity needed to extract asymptotics becomes problematic.
-The reason for this is that the radial set of the sc-Hamiltonian flow hits fiber infinity there.
+Exactly at null infinity, the notion of module regularity needed to extract asymptotics for the Klein--Gordon equation becomes problematic.
+The reason for this is that the sources/sinks (a.k.a.\ radial sets) of the sc-Hamiltonian flow hit fiber infinity there (\Cref{fig:sc}).
 Relatedly, the phases in \cref{eq:u_decomp_initial} become singular at the light cone:

 and it is these sc- 1-forms that parametrize the radial sets over $\overline{C}_\pm$.
-Dually, the first order differential operator that one inverts in $C_\pm = \smash{\overline{C}_\pm^\circ}$ to produce asymptotic expansions (see \S\ref{sec:asymptotics}),
+Dually, consider the first-order differential operator that one inverts near points in $C_\pm = \smash{\overline{C}_\pm^\circ}$ to produce asymptotic expansions (see \S\ref{sec:asymptotics}):

-which is related to the hyperbolic symmetries of the PDE, becomes singular at the light cone.
-Multiplying by $(t^2-r^2)^{1/2}$ cures this but causes other problems in the asymptotic extraction process.
+which is related to the hyperbolic symmetries of the PDE (see \cref{eq:misc_ptf}).
+This too becomes singular at the light cone.
+Multiplying by $(t^2-r^2)^{1/2}$ cures this but causes other problems in the extraction of asymptotic expansions (it degenerates in the relevant sense at the light cone).
+Passing to hyperbolic coordinates facilitates the extraction process but complicates the regularity theory and breaks Poincar\'e invariance.
 At first glance, these issues seem like they should be merely technical.
 This does not appear to be the case.
 Even if it is, the fact remains that the situation at null infinity requires clarification.